Meta-VCI-Map/LSMviewer/README.md

 ## Usage

-As mentioned above, the web application can be found at http://127.0.0.1:8000
+As mentioned above, the local web application can be found at http://127.0.0.1:8000 and remote web application at the Application URL; on the ***Meta VCI Map*** website following this link: https://metavcimap.org/lsmviewer

 #### Getting started